 • Discussion of more than 150 common disorders from acne to yeast infection, and suggested herbal treatment therapies

-Essential Oils Desk Reference by Essential Science Publishing (exhaustive listings with photos)
+Essential Oils Desk Reference by Life Science Publishing (exhaustive listings with photos)

 National Geographic Guide to Medicinal Herbs by Andrew Weil, MD (especially good identifying images)